 - Don't light matches or cigarette lighters

 - Don't turn light switches or anything electrical on or off, including using mobile phones

 - Put out any naked flames such as candles

 - Turn off your gas supply at the meter (and leave it switched off until you're sure it's safe to turn it back on again)

 Then, call the National Gas Service Emergency Line on 0800 111 999 to report a suspected gas leak.
 They'll sort out the problem and tell you what to do to stay safe.

 Gas isn't working

-If none of your gas appliances are working then you should still call the National Gas Service Emergency Line on 0800 111 999.
-They'll walk you through the next steps and are responsible for fixing it.
+If none of your gas appliances are working but you don't smell gas, then you should call National Grid Metering on 0800 001 4340.
+They'll walk you through the next steps and arrange for your gas meter to be exchanged.